Ian Happ Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.1 K/9, the 10th-best in MLB.

-- The Marlins have a 4.84 team ERA that ranks 24th among all MLB pitching staffs.
+- The Marlins' 4.80 team ERA ranks 23rd across all league pitching staffs.

-- The Marlins allow the fifth-most home runs in baseball (46 total, 1.4 per game).
+- The Marlins rank 24th in baseball in home runs allowed (46 total, 1.4 per game).

-- Hoeing (0-1) gets the start for the Marlins, his third of the season.
+- Alcantara (1-3) gets the starting nod for the Marlins in his seventh start of the season.
+He's put together a 5.35 ERA in 35 1/3 innings pitched, with 31 strikeouts.

-- In his last appearance on Sunday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Tuesday, the righty went five innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.